Opinion | Republicans have laid a dangerous trap for Biden. Here’s how to avoid it.

 As Democratic strategist Simon Rosenberg has argued, the goal should be messaging that speaks to people’s lingering struggles while also telling them how Democrats are well on their way to “leading us to the other side.”

 Indeed, polling done by Democrats has found Biden’s approval on the economy in terrible shape, and trust in Republicans is higher.
-Yet when voters are told various true metrics about the economy, majorities see these as signs of recovery and larger percentages credit Democrats rather than Republicans for it.
+Yet when voters are told various true metrics about the economy, majorities see these as signs of recovery, and larger percentages credit Democrats rather than Republicans for it.

 But right now, Republicans couldn’t be happier: All anyone talks about is inflation, they don’t have to come up with any solutions for it, and Biden often seems reluctant to make too strong a case for successes he’s already achieved.
 If he’s going to change that, Tuesday’s speech is the place to start.